click on the menu below to navigate this site

 The beautiful snowy temple.

 We got lost and really cold returning to our hotel.
 We kept stopping for tea to regenerate and eventually made it back to our hotel in one piece.
 We had more wine to warm us up as soon as we got back.
-We then went over the road to a sushi place and had 2 bottles of sake and some delicious food.
+We then went across the road to a sushi place and had two bottles of sake and some delicious food.
 I am not sure how we made it home.
-Next thing I knew it was the following day and we were heading off to Nara.
+Next thing I knew, it was the following day, and we were heading off to Nara.
 Hick!

 BACK TO TOP